element-plus/element-plus/docs/en-US/component/table-v2.md

 ## Rowspan

-Since we have covered [Colspan](#colspan), it's worth noting that we also have row span. it's a little bit different than colspan but the idea is basically the same.
+Since we have covered [Colspan](#colspan), it's worth noting that we also have row span.
+It's a little bit different from colspan but the idea is basically the same.

 :::demo